 Don’t be too much of a daredevil

 Planning on proposing in the ocean or on top of a cliff?
 You should probably reconsider.
 Seeing an engagement ring whisked away by Mother Nature may be hilarious when you’re watching it on YouTube, but if it happens to you IRL, the #fail won’t seem so funny.
-When choosing a place to propose, stick to dry land and try not to do it on a blustery day so that your bling stays firmly in its box.
+When choosing a place for your marriage proposal, stick to dry land and try not to do it on a blustery day so that your bling stays firmly in its box.

 Don’t tell everyone